abarach/4tierplanter/README.md

 # 4 Tier Cedar Planter

 As a quarantine project in May 2020, my boyfriend and I built a custom planter for indoor or outdoor use.
-Comments on the original post from r/gardening requested design details so I've cleaned up our basic design into a SolidWorks assembly so others can recreate/modify the design for their own use.
-Pictures of the original construction can be found in ```/images```
+Comments on the original post from r/gardening ([here](https://www.reddit.com/r/gardening/comments/idvsy0/finally_finished_my_indooroutdoor_planter_i_built/)) requested design details so I've cleaned up our basic design into a SolidWorks assembly so others can recreate/modify the design for their own use.
+Pictures of the original construction can be found in ```/images```.

-## Organization

-The next section will give vague (but hopefully helpful) instructions on how to go about building the planter.
-These steps are intended as a guide for where to start and what order to build in.
-This process is by no means the best, but worked for us in the original construction.

-The following section will provide a directory structure of each part file as well as what component of the planter it belongs to.
+This design is original so please be respectful of my work and cite me where appropriate.
+Feel free to use this design, recreate, modify, and improve on it for personal use.
+Any suggestions to the repository can be made through a pull request.
+If you enjoyed this design/project and would like/are able to contribute, please donate via Venmo to @abarach.

 ## Specifications
 - Height: 40.25"